akeneo/pim-docs/cookbook/import_export/product-import.rst

 An ``ItemStep`` always contains 3 elements, a ``Akeneo\Bundle\BatchBundle\Item\ItemReaderInterface``, a ``Akeneo\Bundle\BatchBundle\Item\ItemProcessorInterface`` and a ``Akeneo\Bundle\BatchBundle\Item\ItemWriterInterface``.

-We provides here specific implementations for these elements, the services are declared with aliases ``pim_connector.reader.file.csv_product``, ``pim_connector.processor.denormalization.product.flat``, ``pim_connector.writer.doctrine.product``.
+We provide here specific implementations for these elements, the services are declared with aliases ``pim_connector.reader.file.csv_product``, ``pim_connector.processor.denormalization.product.flat``, ``pim_connector.writer.doctrine.product``.

 Product Reader
 --------------

-This element reads a CSV file and returns item one by one with the following format (it indexes each CSV line with field names).
+This element reads a CSV file and returns items one by one with the following format (it indexes each CSV line with field names).

 .. code-block:: php

     [
       'sku'                      => "AKNTS_BPXS"
       'categories'               => "goodies,tshirts"
       'clothing_size'            => "xs",
       'description-en_US-mobile' => "Akeneo T-Shirt",
     ]